 Lassie

 Did you know that some foods we eat can be downright deadly for your cat?
-Scarily, it's also likely that the symptoms don't show on the outside, so it's very important that you as a cat owner know what your cat can and can't eat from our human food.
-The result can otherwise be severe kidney and liver failure, heart failure and in the worst cases, death.
+Sadly, symptoms might not always be obvious on the outside, so it’s really important that you know what human foods your cat can and can't have.
+Not knowing could lead to severe kidney and liver failure, heart problems, and in the worst cases, could be fatal.

 Chocolate

-Chocolate and cocoa are toxic to cats as they contain the substance theobromine.
-Theobromine has a stimulating effect on the nervous system and cats break down theobromine much more slowly than humans do, which means that if they ingest a certain amount, it can lead to serious poisoning.
+Chocolate and cocoa are toxic to cats because they contain theobromine.
+This stimulant affects the nervous system, and cats process it much more slowly than humans do.
+If they eat too much, it can lead to serious poisoning.

-If your cat does ingest chocolate, you should always call your vet immediately for advice, even if your cat seems alert.
-Should the cat develop symptoms, they are usually noticed within 2-6 hours, but anything from 1 hour to 24 hours is possible.
-Examples of symptoms may include nausea, increased thirst, vomiting, diarrhoea, palpitations, irregular breathing, restlessness and convulsions.
+If your cat eats chocolate, call your vet immediately for advice, even if they seem fine.
+Symptoms usually appear within 2-6 hours but can take anywhere from 1 to 24 hours.
+Signs include nausea, increased thirst, vomiting, diarrhoea, a fast or irregular heartbeat, breathing difficulties, restlessness, and seizures.

-You should never try to induce vomiting in your cat by using salt, as this can lead to salt poisoning.
-If you are concerned that your cat has ingested chocolate, it is always best to call a vet.
+Never try to make your cat sick by giving them salt, as this can cause salt poisoning.
+If you suspect your cat has eaten chocolate, always contact your vet.

 Grapes and raisins